zgparsons/zachary-blog/src/posts/google-technical-writing-clear-sentences.md

 title: "'Clear Sentences' - Technical Writing One - Google"
 metaTitle: "'Clear Sentences' from Technical Writing One - Google - My experience completing the Google module."
-metaDesc: A post exploring the importance of writing 'Clear Sentences' in technical writing.
+metaDesc: A post exploring the importance of writing clear sentences in technical writing.
 It covers a section of the technical writing one module provided by Google - written by Zachary Parsons.
 socialImage: /images/cathryn-lavery-unsplash-clear-sentences.jpg
 date: 2020-05-28
 tags: